Page Content

 5. Complete Entrance Counseling

-Completing the Entrance Counseling is mandatory as the record of completion will be sent to the selected college, only after which the student will receive the loan money.
-The Entrance Counseling addresses frequently asked questions such as ‘what a loan is’, ‘how interest is calculated’, ‘what options are available for repayment’, and ‘how to avoid delinquency and default’.
-Additionally, this session ensures that the student understands the terms and conditions of the loan, as well as their rights and responsibilities connected with the loan.
+Completing the Entrance Counseling is mandatory as the completion record will be sent to the selected college, only after which the student will receive the loan money.
+The Entrance Counseling addresses frequently asked questions such as “What is a loan,” “How is interest calculated,” “What are the options available for repayment,” and “How to avoid delinquency and default’.
+Additionally, this session ensures that the student understands the terms and conditions of the loan and their rights and responsibilities connected with the loan.

 FAQs about FAFSA for Graduate School